smooney211993/meshop/README.md

 Checkout with saving shipping address and paypal integration(sandbox account)

 // Improvements to be made?//
 Due to the project being a personal project, my git commits are lacking in professionalism and structure with some commits lacking details of any new features added, bugs encountered or what was changed in solutions.
-I recognise that is extremely bad practise as makes it difficult for team members to see what and when exactly went wrong when debugging.
+I recognise that this is a extremely bad practise and makes it difficult for team members to see what  exactly went wrong when debugging.

-Integrate a confirmation email when order has been paid - maybe use sendgrid api?
+Integrate a confirmation email feature when order has been paid - maybe use sendgrid api?